 January 5, 2011

-If an instructor joins IKI and he is already a high ranking black belt with a successful school, I will not attempt to tell him how to run his business.
+If an instructor joins IKI and his already a high ranking black belt with a successful school, I will not attempt to tell him how to run his business.
 Not only does he have the experience but he is there on the scene.
 He knows his students better than I do; he knows his culture better than I do.

 Moshe Katz with Gary Hodges, Jr, in Virginia, USA, Gary is one of our talented, innovative and loyal instructors